vinay92/Mesosphere/Setup.md

 <h3>Deploying a sample web application to mesosphere cluster</h3>
 1. Clone this repository and copy the scripts in the src directory into your dcos directory created in the previous steps.
-2. Make sure the DCOS CLI is pointed to the right Mesosphere cluster.(If you have installed the CLI correctly this is already done.)
+2. Make sure the DCOS CLI is pointed to the right Mesosphere cluster.(If you have installed the CLI correctly this is already done).
 3. In the src directory the nginx.json file takes a docker image from the Mesosphere dockerhub.
 This image deploys an nginx server on the public slave node of the Mesosphere cluster and displays a message on the web page.
 4. In order to deploy this app on the public slave node, execute the following command: